joshuajdthompson/TIPP-Model-Maryland-Public/README.md

 # Introduction

 In 2023, the Maryland Department of the Environment (MDE) introduced the TMDL Implementation Progress and Planning (TIPP) Tool.
 Its primary purpose is to help local jurisdictions evaluate their progress and adherence to local Total Maximum Daily Loads (TMDLs) via Best Management Practice (BMP) implementation.
 The TIPP Tool is an online adaptation of the original Microsoft Excel spreadsheet created by MDE.
 The online tool incorporates a centralized version control system, ensuring that users access the most up-to-date version when logging into the site.
-To see the development history of the tool, the user can click the `r shiny::icon("circle-info")` History button at the top of the tool:
+To see the development history of the tool, the user can click the 'History button' at the top of the tool:

 <br>
 <img src="history_button2.gif" alt="History button" style="border: 2px solid  gray;"/>